IBM/Portfolio-TradeIt/README.md

 # Included components

-+ [TradeIt](https://www.trade.it/)is the API infrastructure that links retail investors and app developers with any online financial broker.
++ [TradeIt](https://www.trade.it/) is the API infrastructure that links retail investors and app developers with any online financial broker.
 + [Investment Portfolio](https://console.ng.bluemix.net/catalog/services/investment-portfolio) is the service that lets you store, update, and query your investment portfolios and associated holdings using flexible object definitions.
 > The Investment Portfolio service is available for free on [IBM Cloud](https://console.bluemix.net).